 - in 1982, we set up the first paediatric gastroenterology laboratory in the UK at St. Bartholomew’s Hospital in London.
 Recognised worldwide for its excellence this laboratory is now based in state of the art facilities at the Blizard Institute at the Royal London Hospital in Whitechapel

-- since 1978 we have funded: 26 research fellowships; 27 PhD studentships and 60 research projects.
+- since 1978 we have funded: 25 research fellowships; 27 PhD studentships and around 60 research projects.
 Doctors whose training we funded are now training a new generation of doctors, which means more children can see a specialist

-- in 1983 we funded nine years of research at the University of London which culminated in the development of Modulen, still the first line of treatment for children with IBD
+- in 1983 we funded nine years of research at the University of London which culminated in the development of Modulen, still the first line of treatment for children with Crohn's disease

 - in 2001, we received a grant to publish ‘IBD and me’ stories of courage and hope written by children with IBD, in a recent survey of our members 67% of children that responded said they had been helped by reading ‘IBD & me’.

 - in 2007, we funded research at Southampton University into SMAD7, the results of which led to clinical trials for a new treatment

 - in 2017, we distributed 1357 parent packs to support families after diagnosis to 73 hospitals across the UK

 - in 2018, we hosted 500 family members and children at our family days around the UK, bringing them together to share experiences and advice and connections for peer support